dogweather/forkful/content/en/dart/dates-and-times/getting-the-current-date.md

   \ current date and time.
 This functionality is commonly used in applications for\u2026"
 lastmod: '2024-03-13T22:44:59.829894-06:00'
 model: gpt-4-0125-preview
-summary: "Getting the current date in Dart involves querying the system for the current\
+summary: Getting the current date in Dart involves querying the system for the current date and time.
-  \ date and time.
-This functionality is commonly used in applications for\u2026"
 title: Getting the current date
 weight: 29
 ---